-LAHORE (Web Desk) – Electricity supply has been restored in some parts of the country after at least two hours’ suspension.
+Electricity supply partially restored in some parts of country

 According to official sources, it will take at least two more hours to restore electricity supply across the country completely.